ac0/bob-folio/README.md

  commits of a single requirement.
 Otherwise code comments were normally added only to highlight anything.

-### Project Structure and execution
+### Project Structure and Execution
 A pom.xml has been included but please note that **there is NO maven dependency** itself. even if a pom.xml has been provided.
-It was added to constraint the dependencies(to just junit) and the lang versions.
+It was added to declare and limit the dependencies(to just junit) and the lang versions.
 Then the plugins were configured to copy down the junit to under the project root - *target/libs/junit-4.8.2.jar*.